ns0m/cordova-splash/README.md

 #### Notes:

-- Your `config.ml` file will not be updated by the tool (because images are automatically created in the good folders)
+- Cordova's config.xml file will not be updated by the tool (because images are automatically created in the good folders)
-- Therefore, in your `config.xml`, be sure to remove all lines looking like `<splash src="res/screen/android/splash-land-mdpi.png" density="land-mdpi"/>`
+- Therefore, in Cordova's config.xml file, be sure to remove all lines looking like `<splash src="res/screen/android/splash-land-mdpi.png" density="land-mdpi"/>`

 ### Icons